b4brijesh/b4brijesh/README.md

 ### Hi there 👋

 Looks like you have landed on the GitHub profile of [Brijesh Sahoo](https://www.linkedin.com/in/brijesh-sahoo/).
-Now I am curious to know about your journey to this page.

 I am a passionate software developer from India with almost 4 years of working experience, 3 of them as an analyst.
 Phew!.
 Feels like I am really old.
 Have been working at Tata AIG for almost a year now.
 I have somewhat of a non-conventional engineering background and keep trying to self-learn CS fundamentals via whatever medium possible to this day.